freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 Machine learning is exactly like how a human being learns.
 For example if a human wants to learn how to play poker, it will firstly learn the rules.
 Then it will try to get experience by playing the game.
 This experience is nothing but a huge data set for a machine by using which it can make intelligent decisions reagrding the proposed problem.

-In general, machine learning problems can be classified into supervised learning, and unsupervised learning.
-In supervised learning, you have the input and the labeled output, and you suspect that a relationship exists between the input and the labeled output.
-When you know neither what the labeled output is nor if a relationship exists, unsupervised learning will help you find structure in your data if there is one.
+In general, machine learning problems can be classified into two types, supervised learning and unsupervised learning.
+In supervised learning, your data set containes the input and the labeled output, and you suspect that a relationship exists between the input and the labeled output.
+When your data set lacks labeled outputs, unsupervised learning algorithms are used.

 We've covered two main categories of machine learning, but there are four broad categories of machine learning: